mplattu/engineguard/README.md

 ## Project Status

  1. We have a working code for all the sensors.
- 1. The PCB v3 needs two improvements:
+ 1. The PCB v4 is in production.
-    * 1-wire network must be connected to 3,3 V instead of 5 V
-    * Spare connectors should be used as 1-wire connectors

 Main unit (green = power, red = activity): \
 <img src="images/main_unit.jpg" alt="Main unit" width="50%">